FelixOnline/v2/content/articles/2011-5-12-we-will-rock-you.md

 subtitle: >
   Musical Theatre Society rehearse and perform Ben Elton’s smash hit in only 24 hours
 date: "2011-05-12 19:11:34 +0100"

 # Attributes from Felix Online V1
 id: "1203"
 old_path: /arts/1203/we-will-rock-you
 aliases:
  - /arts/1203/we-will-rock-you
+imported: true
+comments:
+ - FantasticId like to point out though however that the medics Light Opera Society have been doing their 24 performance of exactly the same format coincidentally in the Union Concert Hall for the past 8 yearsIm out of league here Too much brain power on dislpayXFHfcX  izzlfhiuvvix

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true